Guide to arranging buildings insurance cover

 The cover is often sold jointly with contents insurance - this can be a cost-effective and convenient choice, but there are times when only buildings insurance is required.

-Should you choose to use Gocompare.com's home insurance comparison service, you'll be presented with the option of whether you want to look at combined policies, or separate buildings or contents deals.
+Should you choose to use Gocompare.com's home insurance comparison service, you'll be presented with the option of whether you want to look at combined buildings and contents insurance policies, or separate deals.

 Is buildings insurance compulsory?